mckdh/OT_OOP_Book/README.md

 ## Run this project
 Finding Launcher*.java that has main method in a package.
 Also, finding ~Test.java based has JUnit class, but you need to modify these test codes.

-## Table of contents
-Part 1.
-The way of turning around
- Chapter1.
-The way of turning around for the definition and goal of OOP Chapter2.
-The way of turning around for the stereotype of OOP Part 2.
-The tools that help OOP
- Chapter1.
-The tools of thinking for OOP(Observation, Abstraction, Pattern recognition) Chapter2.
-UML
-Part 3.
-The area of OOP
- Chapter1.
-The basic elements for OOP
-  Object, Class, Attribute, Method, Constructor Chapter2.
-The basic technique for OOP
-  Outline, Inheritance, Overloading, Overriding, Polymorphism, Encapsulation, Interface, Delegation Chapter3.
-The principle for OOP
-	a.
-SRP(Single Responsibility Principle)
-	b.
-OCP(Open Closed Principle)
-	c.
-LSP(Liskov Substitution Principle)
-	d.
-ISP(Interface Segregation Principle)
-	e.
-DRY(Don’t Repeat Yourself)/DIP(Dependency Inversion Principle)
-Part 4.
-The depth of design pattern
- Chapter1 Strategy pattern
- Chapter2 State pattern
- Chapter3 Template method pattern
- Chapter4 Decorator pattern
-Part 5. a Point for OOP
- Chapter1 a point for OOP
- Chapter2 Objective-C and Spring Framework
- Chapter3 RDB
- Chapter4 Functional Programming

 # 한번 읽으면 두번 깨닫는 객체지향 프로그래밍, e비즈북스